Scambi: Composition

-Form

-Pousseur created 32 loops of filtered white noise.
-Each loop lasted either 30 or 42 seconds.
-To perform Scambi, a performer simply had to construct a version of the piece using the 32 loops according to a few loose rules that the composer devised.
-He titled the work after the Italian word "scambio" for "connection".
-Scambi is the plural form, and Pousseur's overarching concern in the piece was that the 32 sequences be connected organically.
+Pousseur and Zuccheri created thirty-two loops of filtered white noise, each lasting either thirty or forty-two seconds.
+To perform Scambi, a performer simply had to construct a version of the piece using the thirty-two loops according to rules devised by the composer.
+He titled the work after the Italian word "scambio" for "connection"; "scambi" is the plural form, and Pousseur's overarching concern in the piece was that the sequences be connected organically.

 Analysis

 The starting-point for Scambi is a collection of sound material that is globally statistical.
 By means of devices that enable transformation techniques, elements are selected from electronically generated white noise.
 Various frequency bands were isolated, each with a bandwidth of half an octave, and from each of these a sequence is filtered using an amplitude selector.
 The output is randomly determined by whichever sounds happen to emerge above the filter's threshold.
 These sequences, which already fluctuate in frequency around average values, are then made to centre on nine different pitch levels.
 On each one, a directed motion of change in density is imposed in which the direction is not linear, but rather travels in a spiral fashion.
 An acceleration machine is then used to give each sequence a rising or falling pitch tendency, within which the motion is not even, but is disturbed by small internal deviations in contrary directions.
-This material is then reduced to four basic structural types, each characterised by a double tendency: on the one hand, movement from high to low or from low to high, and on the other from fast to slow, or from slow to fast.
+This material is then reduced to four basic structural types, each characterised by movement from either high to low or low to high, and from either fast to slow or slow to fast.

-Rhythms, too, are intentionally irregular and unpredictable.
+Rhythms are intentionally irregular and unpredictable.
 Details of the music are therefore "imprecise".
 On the whole, only general motions are heard—general speeds or changes of speeds—with abrupt breaks occurring even within these tendencies.

 A second structural level opposes this essentially discontinuous material with contrasting, long-sustained, continuous sounds, again in four types of shape.
 These two four-fold classes of structures are blended in various degrees to produce sixteen intermodulated structural types.
 Together with their retrogrades, a total of thirty-two sequences are generated: high-fast-discontinuous changing to high-slow-continuous, low-slow-discontinuous changing to low-fast-continuous, high -fast discontinuous changing to high-slow-discontinuous, and so on.